 How is monitoring different than protecting?
 Protection includes closing and locking doors to certain dangers online.
 Monitoring doesn’t prevent your kid from accessing potential dangers, but it does give you information after the fact so you can have a conversation about what happened.
 This is especially helpful as teens get older, because they need to learn how to fail and recover when it comes to technology before they leave your home.

 Monitoring might include using technology tools like Bark to scan for problematic activity like bullying, sexual content, and more.
-It might be just picking up the phone and looking through things to know what your kid is up to.
+It might be just picking up the phone and looking through things to know what your kid is up to, or checking their Google Activity log.
 And it definitely should involve watching how much time your child is spending on technology, while offering feedback when it’s excessive.
 The monitoring phase should be a constant flow of feedback and making adjustments.
 One of the greatest blessings of this phase is when you catch your kid doing things RIGHT.